perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 - SIP enabled (`csr-active-config=00000000` in config.plist)
 - Gatekeeper enabled (`sudo spctl --master-enable` in Terminal).

-These security options can be changed after installation as they do not are required for Big Sur / Monterey / Ventura to run.
+These security options can be changed after installation as they do not are required for Monterey / Ventura to run.

 ### SMBIOS